The letter to the church in Sardis

 The problem

-Also the reference to “found your deeds incomplete in the sight of God” is a reminder that “all complete work comes from God, the Father of lights”.
+Also, the reference to “found your deeds incomplete in the sight of God” is a reminder that “all complete work comes from God, the Father of lights”.

 The promise

-The fact that names are not blotted out of the Book of Life means that they do not lose their citizenship in heaven.
-But only those who repent.
-This is a wake-up call!
-Intended to shock.
+The fact that their names are not blotted out of the Book of Life means that they do not lose their citizenship in heaven.
+However, this is only for those who repent.

 Sources